forestheims/forestheims/README.md

 My experience is in collaboratively planning, designing, and building web applications using agile methodologies.
 I enjoy collaboratively working on software with people.
 My personable nature and ability to listen deeply are skills that I always bring to any team.

-I am particularly interested in bioinformatics, psychology, 3D engineering, audio engineering, game development, linux, cybersecurity, computational chemistry/biology, genetic algorithms, drug discovery, pschopharmacology, psychonautics, and open source software and education.
+I am particularly interested in bioinformatics, psychology, 3D engineering, audio engineering, game development, linux, cybersecurity, computational chemistry/biology, genetic algorithms, drug discovery, psychopharmacology, psychonautics, and open source software and education.

 ## Tech Stack: